code4recovery/tsml-ui/README.md

 - A meeting is considered `Active` if it's `In-Person` or `Online`, otherwise it's `Inactive`.

-### Why not a "hybrid" filter and meeting type?
+### Why no "Hybrid" type?

 This app exists to help people find AA meetings, and after much discussion we decided that Hybrid was not a useful filter type for that purpose.
 We believe that people on the whole do not set out looking for a hybrid meeting, they simply want to know whether their online or in-person meeting happens to be hybrid.
 They will know this by its appearance in the list.

-Second, the app should not assume that if a meeting listing has both online and in-person options that it is an actual "hybrid" meeting with a video screen and speakers in the room.
+Second, while we can infer that a meeting is "online" if there is a Zoom URL (for example) in the listing, the app should not assume that, when there are online and in-person options, that means it is an actual "hybrid" meeting with a video screen and speakers in the room.

 Web servants may [add their own meetimg types](#add-custom-types) of course.